BakiRhina/Cats-and-Dogs/README.md

 Here we will analyse the data that has been given to us.
 How many samples, if there are **null values**, **repeated values**, the information we could extract from the **filenames**, if the **data is balanced or unbalanaced**, dimensions of the images (**width**,**height**, **aspect ratio**, **channels**, ...), distorsions, shape,...

+- Analyse the data with `.describe()`, `.info()` if using pandas dataframes (recommended to explore data)
+- **Data balance**: Use plots, and dataframes to make sure the data is balanced.
+Having a balanced data reduces **overfitting**.
+- Analyse the images: shape, channels, aspect ratio...
+- Using `.describe()`, check the images dimensions distributions along the dataset.
+Use histograms for this (`plt.hist`)
+- The images' shape is quite important when dealing with image files.
+When processed, a common heigth and width has to be set, so the bigger the aspect ratio, more distorsion there will be.
+Acquire insights of these feature.
+- **It is a good practice to see how future outliers look when reshaped**.
+If it is hard for you to recognise what is in the image, imagine how hard it is for the computer.
+- Small images don't give much information and usually most of the details are lost when upscaling them.
+Bigger images, on the other hand, can also loose important details if excessive downscaling is applied, although it conserves them better than smaller images.

 2. Data preprocessing.

-Once we know the features of our dataset, we will preprocess it.
-For that, outliers will be removed.
+Once we know our datasets' features, we will proceed to preprocess it.
+Therefore, outliers will be removed.

-An outlier is an object in the dataset that would cause distorsions during the training or its not of interest (massive values, neither cats or dogs (*although this is difficult to find unless checking manually or with another model already trained*)...).
+An outlier is an object in the dataset that would cause distorsions during the training or it is not of interest (massive values, neither cats or dogs (*although these are difficult to find unless checking manually or with another model already trained*)...).